Season Eight of “I’m glad you interrupted”

 This means we want to come from the place of the green people.

-1. See our habits that stand in the way of interrupting.
+1. Discover, accept, name, feel through and replace our habits that stand in the way of interrupting ourselves and others with care.

 3. Practice interruptions during the weekly class.